wazuh/wazuh-documentation/source/installing_ossec_api.rst

 Introduction
 --------------------

 OSSEC RESTful API is a service to control OSSEC Manager using REST requests.
-Through RESTful petitions we will able to interact with OSSEC controls like agents control, rootcheck and syscheck controls or rules control.
+RESTful petitions will allow you to execute OSSEC commands like agents management (add, restart, info, key export) or rootcheck and syscheck information (restart, check last scan...)

+OSSEC Wazuh API RESTful Capatibilites

+* Agent full list
+* Agent status, rootcheck and syscheck info.
+* Restart agent
+* Add agent
+* Get agent key
+* SSL Certificates
+* HTTPS Secure
+* Authentication capabilites

-Check the `Sample outputs`_ at the end of this documentation.
+Check the `Sample outputs`_ at the end of this documentation and take a look for JSON output examples.

 Goal
 --------------------